reiloe/minecraft/README.md

 ```

 > [!CAUTION]
-> You have to accept the EULA to run the Minecraft server !!!
+> You have to accept the [EULA](https://www.minecraft.net/de-de/eula) to run the Minecraft server !

 ### Usage